SAValenciaA/intelligent-vault/README.md

     * ~Write api to use the generated neuronal network.~

     * ~Write api to remove neuronal network.~

+    * Write api that response the available models

 4. Create dashboard's page.